logicalclocks/hopsworks-ide-plugins/README.md

 * **Stop:** Stops a job
 * **Delete:** Deletes a job
 * **Job Execution Status / Job Execution Logs:** Get the job status or logs respectively.
 You have the option of retrieving a particular job execution by specifying the execution id in the 'Hopsworks Job Preferences' UI, otherwise default is the last execution for the job name specified.

+##### Support for running Flink jobs

+* You can also submit your local program as a flink job using the plugin.
+Follow the steps to `Create Job` to first create a flink job in Hopsworks.
+* Then click on `Run Job`.
+This will first start a flink cluster if there is no active running flink job with same job name.
+Otherwise it will use an active running flink cluster with same job name.
+Next it will upload and submit your program to a running flink cluster.
+* Set your program main class using the `Main Class` field in preferences.
+To pass arguments, simply fill it in the `User Arguments`, multiple arguments separated by space. e.g. --arg1 a1 --arg2 a2